codegrue/auto-translate-json/README.md

 - files must be named with the locale code that may be different depending on the translation service that you use.
 Please see the supported languages above.

+- OpenAI currently support only translation from English to other languages!

 ### Prices

 - Google